PayString/paystring/readme.md

 200 OK
 ```

-The user that matches the specified payment pointer is returned.
+The user that matches the specified PayID address is returned.
 See [Example single user schema](#example-single-user-schema).

 ##### Error responses